openstack-archive/tripleo-incubator/README.md

 OpenStack on OpenStack with two distinct clouds:

-1. The bootstrap cloud, runs baremetal nova-compute and deploys instances on bare metal, is managed and used by the cloud sysadmins, and is initially deployed onto a laptop or other similar device.
+1. The under cloud, runs baremetal nova-compute and deploys instances on bare metal, is managed and used by the cloud sysadmins, starts deployed onto a laptop or other similar device in a VM.
-1. The virtualised cloud, runs regular packaged OpenStack, and your tenants use this.
+1. The over cloud, which runs using the same images as the under cloud, but as a tenant on the undercloud, and delivers virtualised compute machines rather than bare metal machines.

 Flat networking will be in use everywhere: the bootstrap cloud will use a single range (e.g. 192.0.2.0/26), the virtualised cloud will allocate instances in